-$^{^{15}}$ For a full comparison, see Barrett (2005) and Barrett (2007).
+15 For a full comparison, see Barrett (2005) and Barrett (2007).

-was also unnecessary.
+products, experts determined that this was impractical.
+Fortunately, it was also unnecessary.
 For climate change, as mentioned previously, such restrictions would be essential.
 Also for reasons explained previously, they would be very difficult to calculate.